 For example, when we remodeled our kids’ bathroom to a more modern vibe, we were starting completely from scratch!
 We added everything from the walls to the plumbing.

 Any time you are building or removing walls or creating a new space where there isn’t one considered a remodel.
-We did exactly this when we created multiple rooms from a second living room area, resulting in a nursery, bathroom and master closet (which we’re going to be finishing very soon!)
+We did exactly this when we created multiple rooms from a second living room area, resulting in a nursery, bathroom, and walk-in master closet.

 Since these projects involve things like electrical work or plumbing, it’s best to know exactly what you are doing before diving in.
 Otherwise, you could end up flooding a new bathroom or major electrical issues.